Tom Erlandson (linebacker, born 1966)

-Thomas Dean Erlandson Jr. (born June 19, 1966) is an American former professional football linebacker who played one season in the National Football League (NFL) for the Buffalo Bills.
-He played college football at the University of Washington and was selected in the twelfth round of the 1988 NFL draft.
+Thomas Dean Erlandson Jr. (born June 19, 1966) is an American former professional football player who was a linebacker for one season in the National Football League (NFL) for the Buffalo Bills.
+He played college football for the Washington Huskies and was selected in the twelfth round of the 1988 NFL draft.

 College career

 Erlandson was a three-year letterman at linebacker for Washington from 1985 to 1987.

 Personal life

 He is the son of Tom Erlandson.